At the risk of stating the obvious let’s start with the basics first with subdividing land.

 In respect to land this description is contained in what is known as a ‘title’ which is registered by the relevant Government body.
 Aside from containing information about the legitimate owner and other interested parties such as the mortgage holder, it also contains a unique address usually a lot number or sub number, an RP number (registered plan number) the name of the Parish that it in and also the county and State as well as the land area.

-In its simplest form dividing a piece of land, an existing allotment into two or more titles is known by most people as a land subdivision.
+In its simplest form subdividing a piece of land, an existing allotment into two or more titles is known by most people as a land subdivision.
 Here in Brisbane the City Council prefer to call it an ROL which stands for ‘Re-configuration of a Lot’.

 In this discussion we’ll just imagine we’re subdividing land on which to build a suburban house.